Brinsley Butler, 1st Viscount Lanesborough

 Agnes von Hohenlohe-Weikersheim1

-Agnes von Hohenlohe-Weikersheim was the daughter of Kraft I von Hohenlohe-Weikersheim and Margareta von Truhendingen.1 She married Ulrich II Herr von Hanau between 16 January 1310 and 5 June 1310.1 She died on 1 November 1342.1
+Agnes von Hohenlohe-Weikersheim was born in 1290.2 She was the daughter of Kraft I von Hohenlohe-Weikersheim and Margareta von Truhendingen.1 She married Ulrich II Herr von Hanau between 16 January 1310 and 5 June 1310.1 She died on 1 November 1342.1

 Citations